t-kalinowski/yasp/README.md

 #>  in: "only one punctuation at a time!.?,;"
 #> out: "Only one punctuation at a time!"

-#>  in: "The first mark ,; is kept;,,with priority for sentence enders ;,."
+#>  in: "The first mark ,; is kept;,,with priority for terminal marks  ;,."
-#> out: "The first mark, is kept; with priority for sentence enders."
+#> out: "The first mark, is kept; with priority for terminal marks."

 # vectorized like paste()
 sentence(